Top Things to Do in Oradea & Places to Visit

 I recently wrote an article about living in Oradea – make sure to read it as well after you’re done checking out the attractions as I’m sure you’ll want to make it your home!

-But now let’s focus on today’s topic and see the top places to visit and best things to do in Oradea, Romania.
+But now let’s focus on today’s topic and see the best things to do in Oradea, Romania.

-A beautiful structure that has been recently renovated to bring it back to its former glory, the Citadel is probably the main attraction in the city and a great place to visit when you get here.
+A beautiful structure that has been recently renovated to bring it back to its former glory, the Citadel is probably the first thing you’ll notice (and must visit) in Oradea.

 Composed of 12 different buildings and 5 bastions, it is an amazing place to learn about the city’s history.
 Of all things in Oradea, this should definitely be #1 on your “to see” list!

-It’s strange to see that a bank managed to open a branch inside and ruins a bit of the charm, but the entire place remains a jewel nevertheless.
+It’s strange to see that a bank managed to open a branch inside (that ruins a bit of the charm,) but the entire place remains a jewel nevertheless.

 One of the largest aqua parks in this part of Europe and a mighty impressive one, the Aquapark offers you the chance to relax during the hot summer days and enjoy the various pools and entertainment options offered here.